sa501428/hic-emt/CONTRIBUTING.md

 * Ask any question about how to use Juicebox and Juicebox Assembly Tools in the [3D Genomics Official Forum](https://aidenlab.org/forum.html).

-## **Do you want to contribute to the Juicebox documentation?**
+## **Do you want to contribute to the documentation?**

 * Reach out to us at [aidenlab@bcm.edu](mailto:aidenlab@bcm.edu).

-Juicebox and Juicebox Assembly Tools is a volunteer effort.
+Hi-C EMT is a volunteer effort.
 We encourage you to pitch in and join the team!

 Thanks! :heart: :heart: :heart: